 Once complete the package will appear in the Applications folder in Finder.

-In the next part of the series, I will take a look at how you can keep your Mac devices up-to-date using the OSX Software Updates Service.
+In part 7 of the series, I will take a look at how you can keep your Mac devices up-to-date using the OSX Software Updates Service.